Timothy Björklund: Personal life

 Björklund was born in San Francisco, California, United States.
 He graduated from California Institute of the Arts with a Bachelor of Fine Arts in Film Graphics/Experimental Animation in 1982 and a Master of Fine Arts degree in 1984.
 He is of Icelandic heritage.

 Career

-Björklund's film career began in 1993 when he wrote and directed dozens of episodes of the Nickelodeon animated series Rocko's Modern Life.
+Björklund's television career began in 1993 when he wrote and directed dozens of episodes of the Nickelodeon animated series Rocko's Modern Life.
 In 2000, Björklund directed some episodes of the Disney animated children's television series Teacher's Pet before directing the 2004 spin-off movie.
-Between 2004 and 2006, he directed all 40 episodes the Disney animated series Brandy & Mr. Whiskers, of which he was executive producer.
+Between 2004 and 2006, he directed all 39 episodes of the Disney animated series Brandy & Mr. Whiskers, of which he was executive producer.